zewdu444/personal_portfolio/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> HTML 5 , CSS flex box and CSS grid.
+> HTML 5 , CSS flex box and CSS grid and javascript for dynamic loading contents

 <!-- Features -->